cirillojon/Andromeda/README.md

       .\env\Scripts\activate
       ```

-5. **Run the development server:**
+5. **Start the Flask server:**

+    With the virtual environment activated, run:

     ```sh
-    npm run dev
+    npm run dev:flask
     ```

-    This command will start the Next.js development server.
-Make sure the Flask server is running as well (it should be started by the setup script).

-6. **When finished, deactivate the virtual environment by running:**
+6. **Run the development server:**

+    In another terminal (or tab), run:

     ```sh
+    npm run dev:next
+    ```

+7. **When finished, deactivate the virtual environment by running:**

+    ```sh
     deactivate
+    ```

+### Notes

+- The Flask server runs on port 5000.
+- The Next.js development server runs on port 3000.
+- Make sure the Flask server is running before starting the Next.js development server to avoid API request issues.